ACCELERATING AT THE SPEED OF BUSINESS

 With 20 years of experience, we know there are times when businesses want to move fast and need prompt access to entrepreneurial resources, including capital investment.
 Our financial expertise and connections are deep and beneficial to promising ventures.
 Businesses at The NIIC find initial seed capital from multiple sources, including our funding programs.

 Part of our mission is to accelerate the growth and development of your venture by connecting you to accessible seed capital and other investment financial resources.
-The Re-Imagine Fund or LEAP Fund may provide the resources you need to accelerate your venture.
+The Kiva Northeast Indiana or LEAP Fund may provide the resources you need to accelerate your venture.

 1. What businesses are NOT eligible to apply?